wugawrld/oddsly/readme.md

 6. Once you have bets with outcomes you can select an analysis option under the "Calculations and Analysis" menu.
 7. After you are finished editing, deleting, and adding your data save your file by selecting the "save" option under file.
 Once you have saved quit the program by selecting "quit" under file.

-## Developers
-Developed for the CPSC 233 Final Project by Jarod Rideout, Risha Vaghani and Sardar Waheed